fbpx

 Disney Legend and Animator Ward Kimball is Born - D23

 Throughout his career, Kimball was responsible for the creation of dozens of Disney’s most beloved characters.
 It has even been said that Jiminy Cricket, which was designed by Kimball, actually resembles the animator.
-For Cinderella, Kimball created the characters of Jaq, Gus, The Mice, and Bruno the dog.
+For Cinderella, Kimball created the characters of Jaq, Gus, and the rest of Cinderella’s mice friends, as well as Bruno the dog.

 disney cinderella cat